IgniteUI/indigo-design-docfx/en/components/hyperlink.md

 ---
 title: Hyperlink - Design System Component
 _description: The Hyperlink Component Symbol is used to allow the user follow a reference in a text paragraph.
-_keywords: Design Systems, Design Systems UX, UI kit, Figma, Figma to Angular, Export code from Figma, Figma to HTML, Figma UI kits, Sketch, Ignite UI for Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits
+_keywords: Design Systems, Design Systems UX, UI kit, Figma, Figma to Angular, Export code from Figma, Figma to HTML, Figma HTML, Figma UI kits, Ignite UI for Angular, Angular, Angular Design System, Design Kits for Angular
 ---

 # Hyperlink